hefangzhang/Coursera_Capstone/The Battle of Neighborhoods.md

 3 Methodology

 Segment and cluster methodologies learned in previous modules were applied.
+The detailed steps are in https://github.com/hefangzhang/Coursera_Capstone/blob/master/The%20Battle%20of%20Neighborhoods.ipynb

 4 Results